web3Gurung/text-editor-in-c/notes.md

 ## Step 7

-from `man tcgetattr`, there is a line which tells what `ICANON` flag does -
+from `man tcgetattr`, there is a line which tells what `ICANON` flag does (one of the constraint under `c_lflag` flag) -

 ```
-ICANON Enable canonical mode (described below).
+ICANON Enable canonical mode.
 ```

 What this flag does is that it allows us to turn off canonical mode.
 This means we will be reading input byte-by-byte, instead of line-by-line.
 Thanks to this step, the program will quit as soon as we press `q`.